USS Augusta (CA-31): Asiatic Fleet

 Augusta stood up the Huangpu River on 24 April and arrived at Shanghai that day, mooring just upstream from the city proper.
-She remained at Shanghai until 5 May, when she sailed for Nanking.
-The flagship remained at that Yangtze port from 6 May to 9 May before she got underway on the latter day for Kiukiang, further up the Yangtze.
-Shifting his flag to Isabel, Admiral Yarnell then visited Hankow (Wuhan)and Ichang (Yichang) in that ship, transferring thence on 22 May to Panay at Ichang for the voyage up the Yangtze through the gorges and rapids that lay above that port.
-After visiting Chungking (Chongqing), the CinCAF returned to Ichang in Wake (PR-3), where he rejoined Isabel for the trip to Hankow and Nanking.
+She remained at Shanghai until 5 May, when she sailed for Nanjing.
+The flagship remained at that Yangtze port from 6 May to 9 May before she got underway on the latter day for Jiujiang, further up the Yangtze.
+Shifting his flag to Isabel, Admiral Yarnell then visited Hankou and Yichang in that ship, transferring thence on 22 May to Panay at Yichang for the voyage up the Yangtze through the gorges and rapids that lay above that port.
+After visiting Chongqing, the CinCAF returned to Yichang in Wake (PR-3), where he rejoined Isabel for the trip to Hankou and Nanjing.
 Admiral Yarnell eventually rejoined Augusta at Shanghai on 2 June 1937.

-Clearing Shanghai on 7 June, Augusta sailed for North China, and reached Chinwangtao (Qinhuang Island) on the 9th, where Admiral Yarnell disembarked with members of his staff to journey to Peking (Beijing) by rail, where the admiral would conduct the yearly CinCAF inspection of the legation guard.
-The admiral rejoined the cruiser at Chinwangtao (Qinhuang Island) on 22 June and the ship sailed for Chefoo (visiting that port on 24 and 25 June) and Tsingtao, arriving there on 26 June for the summer.
+Clearing Shanghai on 7 June, Augusta sailed for North China, and reached Qinhuangdao on the 9th, where Admiral Yarnell disembarked with members of his staff to journey to Beiping by rail, where the admiral would conduct the yearly CinCAF inspection of the legation guard.
+The admiral rejoined the cruiser at Qinhuangdao on 22 June and the ship sailed for Yantai (visiting that port on 24 and 25 June) and Qingdao, arriving there on 26 June for the summer.

-Augusta was conducting her usual training from Tsingtao when events elsewhere in that region took a turn for the worse.
+Augusta was conducting her usual training from Qingdao when events elsewhere in that region took a turn for the worse.
 Political relations between China and Japan had been strained for some time.
 The Chinese attitude toward the steady and unrelenting Japanese encroachment into North China in the wake of the 1931 seizure of Manchuria was stiffening.
 Chiang Kai-shek, China's leader, asserted that China had been pushed too far, and launched strenuous efforts to improve his nation's military posture.

-On the night of 7 July 1937 Japanese and Chinese units exchanged gunfire near the ornate Marco Polo Bridge in the outskirts of Peking (now Beijing).
-The incident quickly escalated into a state of hostilities in North China, with the Japanese taking Peking against little resistance by the end of July.
+On the night of 7 July 1937 Japanese and Chinese units exchanged gunfire near the ornate Marco Polo Bridge in the outskirts of Beiping.
+The incident quickly escalated into a state of hostilities in North China, with the Japanese taking Beiping against little resistance by the end of July.
 Against this backdrop of ominous developments, Admiral Yarnell considered cancelling a goodwill visit to the Soviet port of Vladivostok, but was ordered to proceed.

 Keeping a wary eye on developments in China, Admiral Yarnell sailed for Vladivostok in Augusta on 24 July, accompanied by four destroyers.
 After passing through the edge of a typhoon, Augusta and her consorts reached that Soviet port on the 28th, and remained there until 1 August, the first United States naval vessels to visit that port since the closing of the naval radio station there in 1922.
 As Yarnell later wrote, "The visit of this force evidently has meant a great deal to these people", as both officers and men were lavishly entertained.